-College of Liberal Arts (Bachelor of Arts) Dr. Anne Winston-Allen, Director 2039 Faner Hall Telephone: (618) 536-5571 http://flit.siuc.edu/
+College of Liberal Arts (B.A.
+Languages, Cultures & International Studies) (Specialization in Foreign Language and International Trade) Brooke Thibeault, Director Department of Languages, Cultures, and International Trade 2039 Faner Hall Telephone: (618) 453-5428 http://flit.siu.edu/

-The B.A. degree program in foreign language and international trade meets the objectives of students considering careers in the world of international business.
+The program in Foreign Language and International Trade (FLIT) meets the objectives of students considering careers in the world of international business.

-The foreign language and international trade degree program combines courses from the College of Liberal Arts and the College of Business.
-It consists of 39 semester hours of business-related courses and approximately the same number of credit hours in one of these foreign languages: Chinese, French, German, Japanese, or Spanish.
+The FLIT program combines courses from the College of Liberal Arts and the College of Business.
+It consists of 46 semester hours of business-related courses and 30 credit hours (above 100-level) in one of these foreign languages: Chinese, French, German, Japanese, or Spanish.
 An internship late in the program gives students the opportunity to travel and work in an international company or agency.